linhh29/SAFE/README.md

-This is the official pytorch implementation of paper "Spatial-aware Semi-supervision for Arable Land Quality Evaluation"
+This is the official pytorch implementation of the paper "Spatial-aware Semi-supervision for Arable Land Quality Evaluation".

 1. Download the data and put it in the /data/.

 2. Revise the config file in ./config.json

-3. Train and evaluate the model. python ./main.py
+3. Train and evaluate the model: python ./main.py